basarat/typescript-book/docs/types/type-compatibility.md

 x = y;  // okay, y matches structure of x
 ```

-However if `T` is used, it will play a role in compatibility based on its *instantiation* as shown below:
+However, if `T` is used, it will play a role in compatibility based on its *instantiation* as shown below:

 ```ts
 interface NotEmpty<T> {